Camino Real Trekking, Hikes and Excursions

 4-Day Trek on the Camino Real

-Camino Real hike in Panama – a hike from the Pacific to the Atlantic: along the cobblestones of an old colonial trade route, the trail leads through the primary rainforest of the Chagres & Portobelo National Parks, where endless mule caravans once transported silver each year.
+Hike the Camino Real from the Pacific to the Atlantic.
+Following the cobblestones of an old colonial trade route, the trail leads through the primary rainforest of the Chagres and Portobelo National Parks, where endless mule caravans once hauled silver each year.

 Highlights: A unique trekking tour on the Camino Real · Hiking through rivers and primary rainforest · Experience fascinating history · Sustainable, with community tourism